slsa-framework/oss-na24-slsa-workshop-model-integrity/model_signing/readme.md

 After completing this activity, you should be able to answer the following questions:

 1. What is Sigstore?
-What are its advantages for individuals?
+What are its benefits?
 2. What format are signature files?
-3. What data is present in the signature?
+3. What data is present in the signature file?
-4. Why is hasing of models slow?
+4. Why is hashing of models slow?
 What does this demo do to speed up hashing?